Skrimpton/Guides-and-Cheatsheets/README.md

 }
 ```

-### Some terminal emulator let you add newlines using ALT+ENTER or ALTGR+ENTER, and you can write that long ass oneliner like you would in a script, with visual newlines - like God intended <br>*
+### *Some terminal emulator let you add newlines using ALT+ENTER or ALTGR+ENTER, and you can write that long ass oneliner like you would in a script, with visual newlines - like God intended*